 Access to Connectivity is Far from Universal

-As Mark Zuckerberg will tell you, there are 4 billion people in the world with no access to the Internet.
-4 billion is roughly half of all people on the planet.
+As of 2019, 4.4 billion people in the world had access to the internet.
+This still leaves almost half of the world population still without access.
 There are some sizable barriers to improving access to conduits of information and opportunities that include education, disposable income to buy the necessary tools and services, and even interest.

 Language and Culture Create Information Silos